rainlanguage/rain-protocol/README.md

 # Rain Protocol

-Rain Protocol is a multi-phase `Trust` contract to facilitate creators distributing event and project tokens to fans.
+Rain Protocol supports fair value capture for intangible or physical assets in a permissionless way in any decentralised environment.

 Documentation can be found [here](https://beehive-innovation.github.io/rain-protocol).